russellbits/Writing/Poetry/06.the-harder-fight/poem.md

 You will not see it
 Or notice when it knocks you down

-To care counts hard.
-And it
+To care counts hard
-hurts, standing between the tide and a wall
-And the wall will be the thing you
+hurts, standing between the tide and a wall will be the thing you
 Wail at later, because
 the ocean will never answer you